bespoken/skill-testing-ml/docs/TestRunner.md

 parser.parse();
 ```

+The exception will have details of the error, even the line and column of the error.

 Error example:
 ```
-Error - YAMLException:
+{
+    name: "YAMLException",
+    reason: "end of the stream or a document separator is expected",
+    mark: {
+        position: 826,
+        line: 16,
+        column: 13,
+    },
-end of the stream or a document separator is expected at line 17, column 14:
+    message: "end of the stream or a document separator is expected at line 17, column 14:\n    configuration:\n", }
-    configuration:

 ```